MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/nps/nps-admintools.md

 - Export the configuration of one NPS (the source server), including registry keys and the NPS configuration store, as a Netsh script.
 - Import the configuration to another NPS by using a Netsh script and the exported configuration file from the source NPS.

-You can run these commands from the Windows Server 2016 (and later) Command Prompt or from Windows PowerShell.
+You can run these commands from Command Prompt or from Windows PowerShell.
 You can also run netsh nps commands in scripts and batch files.

 **Administrative Credentials**